keinsell/building-typescript/README.md

 - [ ] `pkg` should add native file `bcrypt/lib/binding/napi-v3/bcrypt_lib.node` to binary assets which will allow building an executable file.

+> Actually even if we'll contain an `bcrypt/lib/binding/napi-v3/bcrypt_lib.node` to our bundle this will not change anything because build will be still crashing

 ## Usage

 ```bash